Story by Cristina Chi

-Before the pandemic, teachers forced to hold classes under trees or in open air covered courts had already been a familiar sight in schools struggling to find enough classrooms for their students.
+Before the pandemic, teachers holding classes under trees or in open-air covered courts was already a familiar sight in schools struggling to find enough classrooms.

-Mangaldan National High School (MNHS) in Pangasinan landed in a 2019 GMA news report when some of their 7,800 students had to attend classes in a covered court due to classroom shortage.
-Teachers would sometimes strain their voices, competing to be heard over the noise from nearby classes.
+Mangaldan National High School (MNHS) in Pangasinan landed in a 2019 GMA news report when some of their 7,800 students held classes in a covered court due to classroom shortage.
+Teachers would strain their voices just to compete with the noise from nearby classes.

-But using their outdoor space for limited in-person classes is now off the table as their school population ballooned to more than 8,000 students in 2020.
+But even if they could return to school, their outdoor space would not handle the school population, which ballooned to more than 8,000 students in 2020.

-“There are not enough tables and chairs in the school’s open space,” Principal Leo Blaquir said.
+“There are not enough tables and chairs in the school’s open space,” Principal Leo Blaquir told TNP.
 “And it is hard to replicate the conduciveness of indoor classrooms.
 With more classrooms, you feel the accessibility of quality education.”

 Schools could be hesitant to explore outdoor learning or alternative learning spaces due to “a lack of precedents and experience and readiness of school grounds,” said Servino.